-Recently in our workshop, my colleague deleted more than 10,000 rows.
+In our workshop, my colleague deleted more than 10,000 rows.
 And he then commits the changes.
-After some time, he identified the delete was wrong.
+After some time, he identified the deleted rows mistakenly.
+Finally, using the flashback Oracle concept, he did recover the data.

 What is Flashback Table in Oracle?